-If you ever need a replacement cable, please contact us directly to ensure ordering the proper pigtail configuration.
+If a replacement cable is required, please contact Apogee directly to ensure ordering the proper pigtail configuration.

-Alignment: When reconnecting your sensor, arrows on the connector jacket and an aligning notch ensure proper orientation.
+Alignment: When reconnecting a sensor, arrows on the connector jacket and an aligning notch ensure proper orientation.

 Disconnection for extended periods: When disconnecting the sensor for an extended period of time from a station, protect the remaining half of the connector still on the station from water and dirt with electrical tape or other method.